cloudify-cosmo/cloudify-dev/guides/dev-environment/README.md

 ![Test Blueprints](images/test_blueprints.png)

-The execution will be very quick, if you see something like this, your done! :)
+The execution will be very quick, if you see something like this, you're done! :)

 ![Success Nose](images/success_nose.png)